orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   project, or as underoptimized.
 It must also accommodate builder machines building portable prebuilt packages.

-* Ebuilds that do compiler-switch must filter-lto.
+* Ebuilds that do a compiler switch must filter-lto.
 This overlay should resolve all LTO issues without user intervention.
   1.  filter-lto when the compiler at the beginning of the pkg_setup phase is not the same after a forced compiler switch.
+It is assumed that the initial compiler is an LTO compiler.
-  2.  filter-lto when LTO compiler is not the same after the compiler switch phase for static-libs or static builds.
+  2.  filter-lto when the explicit LTO compiler is not the same after the compiler switch phase for static-libs in any of IUSE or *DEPENDS or for static builds.
   3.  filter-lto when using a GPU compiler
   4.  filter-lto when not using system compilers
   5.  filter-lto when using forked compilers
-  6.  filter-lto when ODR violations encountered
+  6.  filter-lto when ODR violation(s) are encountered while LTOing
-  7.  filter-lto when runtime issues are encountered.
+  7.  filter-lto when runtime issue(s) are encountered.
+  8.  filter-lto when switching between an unstable compiler slot and stable compiler slot to mitigate against the possibile of unstable Intermediate Representation (IR).  (proposed rule)

 # Ebuild organization